Anticipatory Grief: Pre-Grieving the Loss of Your Dog

 Recognizing the phenomenon of anticipatory grief experienced by dog owners is almost as important or perhaps as equally important as recognizing the grieving process.
 It is totally normal to go through a vast array of emotions during this time.
 It's equally important for the dog owner to recognize these emotions rather than trying to suppress them and deny their existance.

-Society does not generally support grief over the death of a pet and thus there are few available support systems for the bereaved pet owner.— Bernbaum M. The veterinarian's role in grief and bereavement at pet loss.
+Society does not generally support grief over the death of a pet and thus there are few available support systems for the bereaved pet owner.— M. Bernbaum

 Shock is the immediate sensation felt upon hearing the diagnosis.
 It's as if that moment the vet pronounces the word "cancer" or other life-threatening diagnosis remains frozen in time.
 There is likely some element of denial or disbelief going on, almost as a defensive mechanism to avoid a direct hit.
 The vet's diagnosis almost sounds as if those words were directed to someone else.